pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1998 Reading CSV with Concurrency

+I try to read a CSV file with Java library tablesaw I need to do some data analysis with the CSV and well, this library like Pandas is good.
+I have a problem, my CSV have the first row with one parameter, and I cannot analyze the document.
+The idea is to start to extract the document information concurrently, and create a JSON file with the data filtered.
+It is a good exercise to do.

 ##### Day 1997 Livelock

 Today I learn some techniques to avoid Liveness Hazards in the concurrently programming.
 I learn about what is a deadlock and the different types that can exist.
 I remember a moment when I provoke a Livelock with Kafka in one application because I enqueue all messages with some error again and again in the origin queue, well you can imagine the eternal cycle that I create.